fish-shell/fish-shell/doc_src/faq.rst

 Why doesn't history substitution ("!$" etc.) work?
 --------------------------------------------------
 Because history substitution is an awkward interface that was invented before interactive line editing was even possible.
-Fish drops it in favor of perfecting the interactive history recall interface.
+Instead of adding this pseudo-syntax, fish opts for nice history searching and recall features.
 Switching requires a small change of habits: if you want to modify an old line/word, first recall it, then edit.
 E.g. don't type "sudo !!" - first press Up, then Home, then type "sudo ".

-Fish history recall is very simple yet effective:
+Fish's history recall is very simple yet effective:

-- As in any modern shell, the Up arrow, :kbd:`↑` recalls whole lines, starting from the last line executed.
+- Like other shells, the Up arrow, :kbd:`↑` recalls whole lines, starting from the last executed line.
 A single press replaces "!!", later presses replace "!-3" and the like.

 - If the line you want is far back in the history, type any part of the line and then press Up one or more times.
-This will constrain the recall to lines that include this text, and you will get to the line you want much faster.
+This will filter the recalled lines to ones that include this text, and you will get to the line you want much faster.
 This replaces "!vi", "!?bar.c" and the like.

-- :kbd:`Alt+↑,Up` recalls individual arguments, starting from the last argument in the last line executed.
-A single press replaces "!$", later presses replace "!!:4" and the like.
+- :kbd:`Alt+↑,Up` recalls individual arguments, starting from the last argument in the last executed line.
+A single press replaces "!$", later presses replace "!!:4" and such.
 An alternate key binding is :kbd:`Alt+.`.

 - If the argument you want is far back in history (e.g. 2 lines back - that's a lot of words!), type any part of it and then press :kbd:`Alt+↑,Up`.
 This will show only arguments containing that part and you will get what you want much faster.
 Try it out, this is very convenient!

 - If you want to reuse several arguments from the same line ("!!:3*" and the like), consider recalling the whole line and removing what you don't need (:kbd:`Alt+D` and :kbd:`Alt+Backspace` are your friends).

 See :ref:`documentation <editor>` for more details about line editing in fish.